crissdev/kv-es6-docs/src/app/marked/native-rules/required.md

 ### required

-> The rule is used to ensure a field has a value.
+> The rule is used to ensure an observable has a value.

 <br>